Posted On January 29, 2026

 Technicians often use these logs to identify patterns such as battery faults, overheating events, or missing hardware sensors.
 While interpretation requires expertise, the presence of frequent crash logs itself is a sign that the issue is deeper than a simple app bug.

-Some users report that crashes seem to appear shortly after installing a new iOS version.
+Some users report that crashes occur shortly after installing a new iOS version.
 This does not necessarily mean the update is defective.

 After a major update, iPhones perform background tasks such as: